kubouch/OstranautsCsharpModdingQuickstart/README.md

 By default, Ostranauts does not support loading any other assembly files than its own.
 [Doorstop](https://github.com/NeighTools/UnityDoorstop) is a tool used to hijack the Unity engine to execute a function within a 3rd party assembly.
-Using UMM, Doorstop executes the UMM loader and UMM then makes sure your assembly is loaded properly.
-Ensuring proper loading with just a plain Doorstop can be tricky (at least for my level of C# noobiness).
+Ensuring that the function is loaded properly with just plain Doorstop can be tricky (at least for my level of C# noobiness).
+[Unity Mod Manager (UMM)](https://www.nexusmods.com/site/mods/21) is a tool that takes care of that (among other things).
+Doorstop executes the UMM loader and UMM then makes sure your assembly is loaded properly.

 To modify the game's assembly, you can use [Harmony](https://harmony.pardeike.net) to create patches.
 Using Harmony has the advantage of being relatively user friendly and also supports multiple mods, merging their patches together.